RyanDBarnett/war_or_peace/README.md

 ## War or Peace

-A command line version of the card game War.
+A command line version of the card game War created by [Ryan Barnett](https://github.com/RyanDBarnett).

 Setup Instructions: